 When I first started out in freelance writing, I was excited.
 Finally, I was going to get paid for doing something I loved: writing.

-- The freelancing websites were biased for their cheapskate clients.
+· The freelancing websites were biased toward their cheapskate clients.

-- Other freelance writers were working for peanuts and dragging the whole value down.
+· Other freelance writers were working for peanuts and dragging everyone's value down.

 I was absolutely ready to quit, convinced that the entire industry was doomed to fail due to all these problems.

 Then, out of the blue, I got an email asking me if I could meet and discuss the possibility of writing a book.

 I took the meeting over Skype and absolutely fell in love – with the project, the writing, the client.
 Everything.